Forest School Education

 Experience a connection with nature

-How to arrange forest school programs in the UK for nature-based learning?
+How to arrange forest school programmes in the UK for nature-based learning?

-Forest school trips emphasize outdoor skills, risk-taking, and wellbeing - aligning with holistic development in natural settings.
+Forest school trips emphasise outdoor skills, risk-taking, and wellbeing - aligning with holistic development in natural settings.

 Forest school is an innovative educational approach that allows children to learn and develop through hands-on experiences in a natural, woodland environment.
 The concept was established in the 1990s and has been based on a Scandinavian template.
 Forest school usually involves regular sessions of at least 2 hours at a time and takes place over the course of 24 weeks or more, and crucially the experience spans at least two different seasons.
 The idea is to give children an immersive way to build a deep connection with nature, and in turn, develop their physical, emotional, social and intellectual skills.